-Forget the drama of Donald Drumpf, for political junkies, French presidential elections—from its fascists to its sex scandals—never seem to disappoint, and certainly not this year.
+Forget the drama of Donald Trump, for political junkies, French presidential elections—from its fascists to its sex scandals—never seem to disappoint, and certainly not this year.

 While it does not have the sheer action and excitement that comes from President Tinyhands McTouchytouch, it does have all the political intrigue that any politics nerd could ask for.
 Because lest we forget, the sitting president of France once dumped his wife, former Socialist Party candidate Ségolène Royal, for a younger mistress—a mistress whom he later dumped for an even younger mistress.
 However, the similarities between French and American politics ends at the number of wives the incumbent president has had.